 The ceramic-enamel interior makes it easy to clean.
-The stainless steel exterior with a black mirror glass window offers a sleek look, is scratch-resistant, and even grease is easy to wipe off with a cloth.
-The control panel is intuitive and easy to use.
+The stainless steel exterior with a black mirror glass window offers a sleek look and is scratch-resistant.
+You can even easily wipe off grease with a cloth.
+The control panel is also intuitive and easy to use.

-This grill microwave, which is two appliances in one, is efficient.
-You cannot go wrong at this budget-friendly price point when you add this microwave to your Samsung kitchen.
+This grill microwave, which is two appliances in one, is extremely efficient.
+You can't go wrong at this budget-friendly price point when you add this Samsung microwave to your kitchen.

 8) Best Countertop Microwave: GE Profile PEM31SFSS

 The GE PEM31SFSS microwave oven is our all-around top pick due to its versatility.
-You can use it as a countertop microwave, hang it from under a cabinet to free up space or build it into your existing cabinets by using a 27 or 30-inch trim kit.
-GE makes this microwave six different colors: stainless steel, black slate, black, white, slate, and black stainless, which ensures it will be a beautiful addition to any kitchen design.
+You can use it as a countertop microwave, hang it from under a cabinet to free up space, or build it into your existing cabinets by using a 27 or 30-inch trim kit.
+This GE microwave comes in six different colors: stainless steel, black slate, black, white, slate, and black stainless, which ensures it will be a beautiful addition to any kitchen design.

-This unit also has a lot of helpful automatic cooking features, including modes for beverage, popcorn, defrost by weight/time, reheat, potato, and vegetable.
+This unit also has a lot of helpful automatic cooking features, including modes for beverages, popcorn, defrost by weight/time, reheat, potatoes, and vegetables.
 This model also has a complete cooking reminder, so you don’t have to worry about forgetting about your warmed up snack.

 Microwaves add so much cooking convenience that it’s hard to even picture a modern home without one.
-With so many models, features, and functions to choose from, you’ll have no trouble finding one that seamlessly blends into your kitchen design, cooking habits, and lifestyle.
+With so many models, features, and functions to choose from, you’ll have no trouble finding one that seamlessly blends in with your kitchen design, cooking habits, and lifestyle.